MrShoenel/stab-gh-comments/readme.md

 * List all comments for an Issue
 * Create new comments
 * Edit and delete your own comments
+	* This can be configured and switched off as of v.1.1.1
 * Immediate markdown-preview
 * Store authorization in *localStorage* and lazily validate it once the user comes back, all in the background!
 * Get each user's and the authorized user's profile information to show avatars, names etc.